Port of Greater Baton Rouge Attorneys

 When employers fail to uphold safety standards amid this maritime work, accidents are bound to happen.
-If you’ve been injured on the job, you need a lawyer who is familiar with the concerns and regulations of the Port of Greater Baton Rouge is important.
+If you’ve been injured on the job, you need a lawyer who is familiar with the concerns and regulations of the Port of Greater Baton Rouge.
 You may be entitled to compensation, but how will you know what laws apply or what your claim will be worth?
-What can you do if your employer denies responsibility or offers an unfairly low settlement?
+What can do if your employer denies responsibility or offers an unfairly low settlement?
 The maritime attorneys at Arnold & Itkin can offer the help you need.
 We represent workers throughout the U.S. who have been injured in offshore accidents or in any type of incident while working aboard a maritime vessel, while at sea, or at a river port.

-No matter the type of claim you are dealing with or the extent of injury sustained, you can count on our knowledge of this complex field as we guide and protect you.
-Our team can handle maritime claims under the Jones Act, Death on the High Seas Act, Longshore and Harbor Workers’ Compensation Act and general maritime law.
+No matter the type of claim you’re dealing with, or the extent of injuries sustained, you can count on our knowledge of this complex legal field as we guide you and advocate for you.
+Our team at Arnold & Itkin can handle maritime claims under the Jones Act, Death on the High Seas Act, Longshore and Harbor Workers’ Compensation Act, and general maritime law.
 We have the resources to handle cases related to burn injuries, traumatic amputation, spinal cord injuries, and even fatal accidents.
 Our lawyers have won over $20 billion for our clients.